 Her mother is one of some 20 parents who visited the school last week, to talk really went to find the cause why the bandmaster was removed," Mrs. Banks said.
 "But we couldn't get an answer."
-And so, she continued, three parents went to see Bullock County Schools Superintendent Edward M. Lindbloom, to ask the same question. be fair to Mr. Anderson and Mr. White to discuss it," Mrs. Banks recalled.
-But Superintendent Lindbloom said this week that he didn't know Anderson was a civil rights leader, "He and the principal were not getting along," Lindbloom said.
-"That was the only rea-"According to the (Alabama) school He said Anderson was one of many people who have been moved from one school to another under a federal court school-desegregation order.
+And so, she continued, three parents ask the same question.
+"He say that he feel like it wouldn't be fair to Mr. Anderson and Mr. White She said the parents wondered whether Anderson's involvement in civil rights--as vice president of the local NAACP--had anything to do with the transfer.
+"We feel like that was part of it," she said.
+But Superintendent Lindbloom said this week that he didn't know Anderson was a civil rights leader.
+"He and the principal were not getting along," Lindbloom said, "That was the only rea-"According to the (Alabama) school He said Anderson was one of many people who have been moved from one school to another under a federal court school-desegregation order.
 What was the trouble between Anderson and White?
-The principal said only, "I can't discuss my personnel with the code, we can transfer people wherever we want to," the superintendent added.
+The principal said only, code, we can transfer people wherever we want to," the superintendent added.